gromacs/gromacs/docs/release-notes/2021/major/portability.rst

 unaffected, except that they will no longer report that RDTSCP is disabled (because that is self-evident).

+Bundle muparser
+"""""""""""""""

+|Gromacs| now bundles MuParser version 2.3.
+It is also possible
+to link to an external provided library.

 armv8+sve support (ARM_SVE)
 """""""""""""""""""""""""""
 Support for ARM Scalable Vector Extensions (SVE) has been added.